 Located 19 miles north of downtown Dallas in Denton and Collin County resides the city of Plano, Texas.
 Plano is the 9th largest city in Texas and 4th largest city in the Dallas/Fort Worth region.
 This diverse city offers its residents the perfect mixture of urban and suburban living, attracting the likes of young professionals, families and retirees alike.

 Plano's warm and temperate climate consists of hot, humid summers and cold, windy winters.
 Along with receiving almost 40 inches of rain per year, this city is also at high risk for tornado activity.

-The job market here has increased by 3.3% over the last year.
+The job market here has decreased by -3.54% over the last year.
 In ten years, job growth is predicted to be 44.6%.
 Plano is home to multiple Fortune 500 companies and over 10,000 growing businesses.
 Top industries here include healthcare, electronic software, game development, energy and manufacturing.
 Despite the pandemics expected to hit the economy here, over 15,000 jobs were brought to the city once lockdown was lifted.

 If you're a hopeful resident of this opportune city, finding a job won't be difficult.
 With so much to offer in terms of employment, safety, and recreation, Plano is an expensive city to live in with fair reason.

 - Kings Gate

 There has been a 1.1% increase in Plano's median home value over the last year.
 As of 2023, the median home value is $497,493.